Other / mixed grade configuration · Assumption, IL

 What is the racial and ethnic makeup of Bond Primary?

-The largest demographic group at Bond Primary is White at 91.6%.
-The school serves a diverse student body in Assumption, IL.
+The largest demographic group at Bond Primary is White at 91.6% of enrollment, in Assumption, IL.

 What is the Resource Investment Index for Bond Primary?

-Bond Primary has a Resource Investment Index of 55/100 (C) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Bond Primary has a Resource Investment Index of 55/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page